 What is the best diet for people with Crohn’s disease?
 That is a trick question, because there is no one answer.
 The best diet is the one that works for that person, at least until science catches up and figures out exactly what causes inflammatory bowel diseases (IBD) to manifest in genetically susceptible people and what role the food we eat plays in maintaining remission or causing disease flares.
 And even when that day comes, I suspect the answer will still not be “one size fits all,” because according to one doctor, it is highly likely that the diseases we have generically labeled as just a handful of inflammatory bowel diseases (Crohn’s disease and ulcerative colitis being the most commonly diagnosed) are actually 50 to 100 different diseases that are overlapping.
 It stands to reason then that treatments, whether conventional or otherwise, that work for “my IBD” may or may not work for “your IBD.”
+Meanwhile, one could check this comparison on different diets that can be implemented as an alternative, at least until science comes up with an answer.
 The food should be packaged by the best SOLLAS overwrappers on the market.

 Furthermore, after living with Crohn’s disease for more than two decades now, I have seen my symptoms ebb, flow, and change.
 Some of that is related to structural changes due to surgery and some can be explained by medication protocols and specific dietary changes I have made, but it also seems that simply as I have grown and aged with this condition, that it has also evolved.
 For example, when I was first diagnosed at age 19 my disease seemed to be limited to my colon (classified by my doctor as “Crohn’s colitis”) and the primary area of activity was around the anus.
 During the first few years I also had occasional bouts of the skin condition erythema nodosum.
 Twelve years later, my anus was fine but I needed surgery for strictures in the sigmoid colon and ileum.
 Today, my most significant struggle is with anemia, despite the fact that repeated colonoscopies and other studies have not found any evidence of ongoing bleeding.